Tag Archives: parenting

 This isn’t easy and as parents we’ve personally struggled with understanding the dangers of mobile phones and social media for kids.
 (I think were more likely to know the benefits of smartphones as its drummed into us by phones companies and operators.)

-So, what’s the right age to give your kid a smartphone?
+So, what’s the right age to give your kid a mobile phone?

 It’s the question that haunts modern parenting, that endless negotiation between your child’s begging and your own gut-wrenching worry.
 And while you’re probably thinking about stranger danger or screen time, the real story the data tells is much scarier.
 Researchers have found a shocking spike in teen depression and anxiety that lines up almost perfectly with when smartphones took over the world.
 One analysis in Ontario, for instance, found that the number of teens reporting serious mental distress jumped from 24% to 39% in just four years, right as smartphones became common.
 That’s not a coincidence; it’s a warning shot we can’t afford to ignore.
 So the dangers of mobile phones and social media for kids exist.
 Your fears are real.